AdaGold/ada-trader/README.md

     - Target price input box
     - Buy button
     - Sell button
-  - Click the Cancel button on each order in the open orders list
-  - Click the Buy button in the order entry form
-  - Click the Sell button in the order entry form

 As a user, when I:
   - Click the Cancel button for an order: